 SIR Dragon – March 19, 2026 – 1200pm

-For the Stewards of Alberta’s Protected Areas of Alberta (SAPAA), the Site Inspection Report (SIR) is a key activity to better understand the state of these resources.
+For the Stewards of Alberta’s Protected Areas of Alberta (SAPAA), the Site Inspection Report (SIR) is a key activity to better understand the state of these protected areas.
 SAPAA took over the SIR function from the Alberta government in 2023 and created a manual process.
 Collaborating with the University of Alberta, SAPAA is developing an application that streamlines the reporting process.
-A presentation at the 2026 Dragon’s Den will showcase its features while inviting expert feedback.
+A presentation at the 2026 Dragon’s Den virtual meeting will showcase its features while inviting expert feedback.

 Login page for the application.